Merit rating for bachelor's studies

 In order to receive a merit rating, your foreign upper secondary education and supplementary courses from adult education (komvux, if you have them) must be reviewed.

 Re-calculate your foreign grades to the Swedish grading scale

 In order to have a course value in the Swedish grading scale, your grades must first be translated to a scale of 10.00 – 20.00.
 You can use the merit rating calculator “räknefunktionen” for foreign upper secondary education (only in Swedish) at Antagning.se in order to re-calculate your foreign course value (grade average).
 The result of this re-calculation is called the preliminary merit rating (preliminära meritvärde).
 This does not include any supplemental courses taken at komvux.

 Check your merit point compensation

 Students with Swedish grades can receive merit points (also called credit implements), while students with a foreign upper secondary education can receive merit point compensation.
-After you’ve calculated your preliminary merit rating, the next step is to find out what merit point compensation you are eligible for.
+After you’ve calculated your preliminary merit rating, the next step is to find out what merit point compensation you're eligible for.
 The number of points you can add depends on your grades, reflected in your preliminary merit rating.
-These additional points are called merit point compensation.
 You can receive a maximum of 2.5 points.
 Remember that your merit point compensation is based on your preliminary merit rating which excludes your supplemental courses from komvux.